-- 29.30.
+- 28.32.
+On the basis of the outcome of the assessment exercise set forth in Annex 2 and in paragraphs 1-3, developing CPCs requiring assistance shall submit a plan of action for the implementation of this Resolution.
 CPCs shall give full recognition to the special requirements of developing CPCs in relation to a port inspection scheme consistent with this Resolution.
-CPCs shall, either directly or through the IATTC, provide assistance to developing CPCs in order to, inter alia: - a) Develop their capacity including by providing technical assistance and establishing an appropriate funding mechanism to support and strengthen the development and implementation of an effective system of port inspection at national, regional or international levels and to ensure that a disproportionate burden resulting from the implementation of this Resolution is not unnecessarily transferred to them; - b) Facilitate their participation in meetings and/or training programmes of relevant regional and international organizations that promote the effective development and implementation of a system of port inspection, including monitoring, control and surveillance, enforcement and legal proceedings for infractions and dispute settlements pursuant to this Resolution; and - c) Either directly or through the IATTC, assess the special requirements of developing CPCs concerning the implementation of this Resolution.
+As of 1 January 2016, and followin the result of the assessment of need, CPCs shall, either directly or through the Special Sustainable Development Fund of the IATTCestablished by Resolution C-14-03, either directly or through supplementary voluntary contributions from CPCs, shall, provide assistance to developing CPCs in order to, inter alia: - a) Develop their capacity including by providing technical assistance and establishing an appropriate funding mechanism to support and strengthen the development and implementation of an effective system of port inspection at national, regional or international levels and to ensure that a disproportionate burden resulting from the implementation of this Resolution is not unnecessarily transferred to them and; - b)-Facilitate their participation in meetings and/or training programmes of relevant regional and international organizations that promote the effective development and implementation of a system of port inspection, including monitoring, control and surveillance, enforcement and legal proceedings for infractions and dispute settlements pursuant to this Resolution; and - c) Either directly or through the IATTC, assess the special requirements of developing CPCs concerning the implementation of this Resolution.